neherlab/treetime/README.md

 There are several other tools which estimate molecular clock phylogenies.
 * [Beast](http://beast.bio.ed.ac.uk/) relies on the MCMC-type sampling of trees.
 It is hence rather slow for large data sets.
 But BEAST allows the flexible inclusion of prior distributions, complex evolutionary models, and estimation of parameters.
 * [Least-Square-Dating](http://www.atgc-montpellier.fr/LSD/) (LSD) emphasises speed (it scales as O(N) as **TreeTime**), but provides limited scope for customization.
+* [treedater](https://github.com/emvolz/treedater) by Eric Volz and Simon Frost is an R package that implements time tree estimation and supports relaxed clocks.

 ### Projects using treetime